In 2023, we earned the "Best Maintained Dam Local Public Category" from the Water Management Association Organization of Ohio.

 The eight Chippewa Dams range in age from 40 – 50 years old.
-Going into 2022, we will continue our focus on the maintenance and inspections of the channels and dams.
+In 2024, we continuer to focus on the maintenance and inspections of the channels and dams.
 We work to keep them in excellent condition, which requires regular inspection and monitoring.
 How do you safely inspect concrete spillway pipes and that are buried deep, and hundreds of feet long?

 See Hubbard Valley Dam Laser Scanning Project.